[Learn Korean I43] ”-는 수밖에 (없다)”, ”-는 중이다”, ”-느니”

 Let’s study Korean cheerfully!

-Once you learn these, you will be able to communicate what you are doing as you are speaking!
+Once you learn these, you can communicate what you do as you speak!

 For example,